DanialSaleem14/Stop-the-Ball/README.md

 	Use Case: Hand-Eye Coordination Training

 	Scenario: The game is used as a training tool to improve hand-eye coordination and reflexes.
-	Scenario: Players must react quickly and precisely to catch the falling balls, honing their motor skills and coordination.
+	Scenario: Players must react quickly and precisely to stop the falling balls, honing their motor skills and coordination.
 	Scenario: The game's increasing difficulty challenges players to continuously improve their reaction time and accuracy.
 	Use Case: Cognitive Development for Children

 	Scenario: The game is utilized in educational settings to engage children and promote cognitive development.
-	Scenario: Children practice visual tracking, concentration, and decision-making skills while trying to Stop the Balls.
+	Scenario: Children practice visual tracking, concentration, and decision-making skills while trying to stop the Balls.

 	Scenario: The game's colorful visuals and simple gameplay mechanics make it appealing and accessible to young learners.
 Stress Relief and Relaxation: